We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Travel systems offer a stroller, infant car seat, and car seat base, which is ideal if you don’t want to fuss with mixing and matching (universal compatibility even within a brand isn’t a guarantee).
+Travel systems offer a stroller, infant car seat, and car seat base, making it a great option if you don’t want to fuss with mixing and matching (universal compatibility even within a brand isn’t a guarantee).

-And joggers and double strollers are ideal for outdoor enthusiasts or parents of multiple small children.
+Joggers and double strollers are great for outdoor enthusiasts or parents of multiple small children.

 Typically with wheels, you’re going to either opt for a three-wheel or four-wheel design.
 Regardless of which configuration, you’ll want wheels that move smoothly and are responsive when you push the stroller in any direction.

-However, many people prefer three-wheel models because they feel they are more maneuverable and often come with a front-wheel lock to keep it in a fixed direction.
+However, many people prefer three-wheel models because they feel they’re more maneuverable and often come with a front-wheel lock to keep it in a fixed direction.

-This is going to be an important feature as it will determine whether or not the stroller you want is designed to grow with your baby.
+This is going to be an important feature, as it’ll determine whether or not the stroller you want is designed to grow with your baby.
 Most strollers are rated for anywhere from 45 to 65 pounds with 50 to 55 pounds being the norm.

 Of course, if you’re looking at a double stroller, you’ll want to ensure that the total combined weight can safely support up to 50 pounds per child.